rstacruz/til-2020/posts/2018/after-installing-arch-linux.md

 <!-- {.-literate-style} -->

 Install some basic fonts. [ttf-croscore] are Chrome OS fonts.
+You can install more fonts later from the AUR, but we'll get to that later.

 [ttf-croscore]: https://www.archlinux.org/packages/extra/any/ttf-croscore/